SafeMemoryZone/asm-data-structures/README.md

 This repository contains the implementation of common data structures, written in Assembly Language, as part of a personal challenge.
 The goal is to understand the inner workings and design of fundamental data structures at a low level.

 ### 🧪 Testing
-All functions are tested using C. That's why my code adheres to the x86_64 cdecl calling convention, which are as follows:
+All functions are tested using C. That's why my code adheres to the x86_64 cdecl calling convention, which is as follows:

 * Registers rdi, rsi, rdx, rcx, r8, r9, r10, r11 are caller saved (rdi through r9 are parameters)